 OK, now you’re ready in 3 days or less to post your unit in Ecuador on Airbnb.com and start making money!
 Check out this link to my new unit for rent near the airport and Mall del Sol in Guayaquil here.

-Hasta pronto, if you liked this you’d love my Insider’s newsletter on living and investing in Ecuador,
+Hasta pronto, if you liked this sign up for my Ecuador Insider’s newsletter so you can check out my latest posts(not available online) on living and investing in Ecuador:

 Fill in below to sign up now (you can unsubscribe at any time):